-A secret strategy for learning Thai language at an intermediate and advanced level is to use Thai websites and social media accounts that help Thai people learn English.
-These resources are filled with conversational English that’s also translated into conversational Thai, as well as other translated English texts you’ll find useful in your daily life […]
+A secret strategy for learning Thai for free at an intermediate or advanced level is to use Thai websites and social media accounts that help Thai people learn English.
+These resources are filled with conversational English that’s also translated into conversational Thai, as well as other translated English texts you’ll find useful in your daily […]

 Previously I talked about the Thai word for love, rák (รัก), and the feelings it evokes compared to the word for love in other languages.
 With the Thai New Year’s festival of Songkran upon us, I thought it a good time to discuss the word for fun in Thai, which is sànòok (สนุก).
 Like the […]